 This may indicate that the risk assessment was not appropriate and that the planned procedures are insufficient.
 The auditor must consider revising the risk assessment, modifying the nature, timing, and extent of remaining procedures, and evaluating the effect of the findings on the audit opinion.

-• IAASB Handbook 2024 — The authoritative source for the complete ISA 330 text, including all application material.
+• IAASB Handbook 2024: ISA 330 full text.
+The authoritative source including all application material.